ehrpg/qstar/qstar.md

   another.
 The counter skill is called **Sense Motive**.
 * **Piloting** (SP) is used to pilot any air or space borne vehicle.
 It's also used in vessel combat to attack and defend.
+* **Science** (IN) is chosen for a particular scientific field, e.g. geology, biology, astronomy, medicine, etc. For all other scientific areas that weren't chosen, the character has basic knowledge.
+They only know common knowledge in these areas (according to their education), but nothing special.
 * **Sense Motive** (CA) allows to spot bluffs in conversations, spot an resist an intimidation attempt or otherwise realise when ones belly is rubbed with honey.
 It is the counter part skill to **Oratory**.